 Tubal ligation isn’t appropriate for everyone.
 Your doctor at Professional Gynecological Services will make sure you fully understand the risks and benefits of this procedure.
 The doctor may also talk to you about other options, such as hysteroscopic sterilization.
 Hysteroscopic sterilization involves placing a small coil or other inserts into the fallopian tubes through the cervix.
 The insert causes scar tissue to form and seal off the tubes.

 How Is Tubal Ligation Done?

 Tubal ligation is usually done with a laparoscope, which is a thin tube equipped with a camera lens and light, under short-acting general or regional anesthesia.
 It can be done:

 - During a C-section delivery

-- Outpatient procedure referred to as interval tubal ligation which is separate from childbirth.
+- An outpatient procedure is referred to as interval tubal ligation, which is separate from childbirth.

 Tubal ligation as an outpatient procedure

 If you have a tubal ligation as an outpatient procedure, a needle is inserted through your navel, and your abdomen is inflated with gas (carbon dioxide or nitrous oxide).
 Then a small incision is made, and the laparoscope is inserted into your abdomen.
 In some cases, the doctor may make a second small incision to insert special grasping forceps.
 Using instruments passed through the abdominal wall, the doctor seals the fallopian tubes by destroying segments of the tubes or blocking them with plastic rings or clips.